AaltoSciComp/scicomp-docs/aalto/jupyterhub-data.rst

 	    :align: center
 	    :alt: Right click, and select Open in Terminal

-Now that you have the terminal, you can load the Python modules with ``module load anaconda3`` and start jupyter with ``jupyter notebook``.
+Now that you have the terminal and the data, you can do whatever you want with it.
+Presumably, you will start Jupyter here - but first you want to make the right software available.
+If you course tells you how to do that using an Anaconda environment, go ahead and do it.
-Note that the Paniikki anaconda3 modules may not have all the same software as the JupyterHub does.
-In this case, you will need to make your own anaconda environment, or use one set up for your course
+(Please don't go installing large amounts of software like anaconda in the Jupyter data directories - they are for notebooks and small-medium data.)

-already:
+Using the built-in anaconda, you can load the Python modules with ``module load anaconda3`` and start Jupyter with ``jupyter notebook``:

 .. figure:: /images/jupyterdata_04_startjupyter.png
 	    :scale: 75%